 PHPCS is a tool that will help you write VIP approved code by ensuring it meets VIP coding standards.
 The rules are designed to identify where code will not work, and to help you follow VIP best practices for writing secure, performant, and future-friendly code.
-We recommend you install the PHPCS and the standards locally by following the documentation here, and this will give you even more immediate feedback as you develop.
+We recommend you install the PHPCS and the standards locally by following the documentation here.

-You should review the feedback from the bot, and decide how to act on it.
-You have several choices for each item of feedback:
+You have several choices for each item of bot feedback: